MythicAgents/Apollo/documentation-payload/apollo/commands/ticket_cache_purge.md

 #### serviceName
-the name of the service to remove, needs to include the domain name, is required if -all flag is not present
+the name of the service to remove, needs to include the domain name, not required if -all flag is present

 #### All (Optional)
 Argument flag to remove all tickets from the current logon session